 Although they are perennial shrubs in their native habitat, it's not uncommon for indoor gardeners to essentially treat them as annuals, only keeping them until their bloom is over and their leaves begin to drop, then discarding the plant.
 If you do overwinter the plant, repot in spring into a new container with fresh soil and provide plenty of indirect, bright light for the transplant.
 Propagate at repotting time.

 There are about 50 species of crossandra within the larger genus.
-They are all native to subtropoical regions including India, Southeast Asia, Africa, and Madagascar, where they are understory and border plants.
+They are all native to subtropical regions including India, Southeast Asia, Africa, and Madagascar, where they are understory and border plants.
 In the garden trade, however, only one species is common: C. undulifolia (also sold as C. infundibuliformis).
 This plant is native to Sri Lanka and southern India and features narrow, oblong leaves and pale, peachy or coral flowers.
-Breeders have introduced a number of color variations, including the Mona Wallhed, which has a lovely flower color.
+Breeders have introduced some color variations, including the Mona Wallhed, which has a lovely flower color.

-I sometimes think of Crossandra as slightly easier cousins of the hibiscus (although they are in no way related).
+Crossandra can be thought of as slightly easier cousins of the hibiscus (although they are in no way related).
 They are tropical plants with showy blooms that people rarely grow indoors, but maybe should.
 Few plants can be relied on to provide this kind of flowering show indoors under poor light conditions.
 If you meet their requirements for moisture and light, they are sure to reward.
 Crossandra are sometimes vulnerable to mealybugs, aphids, and mites.
 Signs of infestation include tiny webs on plants, clumps of white "powdery" residue, or visible insects on the plant.
 Treat infestations as soon as possible to prevent them from spreading to the rest of your collection.
 As always, start with the least toxic treatment option first, only progressing to more serious chemicals if your initial efforts fail.